Bioconductor/bioc_git_transition/doc/scenario-10-bug-fix-in-release-and-devel.md

 ## Steps:

-1. Make sure to follow [Scenario-3][] to pull any potential changes in the code from the _Bioconductor_ core team.
+1. Follow [Scenario-9][] to sync your local repository with _Bioconductor_ and Github.
 Do this for both the master and release branches.

     ```
-    git fetch upstream
+    git fetch --all
     git checkout <RELEASE_X_Y>
     git merge upstream/<RELEASE_X_Y>
+    git merge origin/<RELEASE_X_Y>
     git checkout master
     git merge upstream/master
+    git merge origin/master
     ```

 1. On your local machine, be sure that you are on the `master` branch.